siberoloji/siberoloji.github.io/content/en/blog/engineering/SoftwareEngineering/virtualization/2024-10-20-vmware-and-proxmox-disaster-recovery-feature-compare-to-proxmoxs.md

 ---

 In the realm of virtualization, disaster recovery (DR) is a critical feature that ensures business continuity in the event of system failures, data corruption, or natural disasters.
 Both <a href="https://www.vmware.com" target="_blank" rel="noopener" title="">VMware</a> and <a href="https://www.proxmox.com/en/" target="_blank" rel="noopener" title="">Proxmox</a>, popular virtualization platforms, offer disaster recovery solutions, but each has a different approach, feature set, and implementation.
-In this blog post, we’ll explore how VMware’s disaster recovery compares to Proxmox’s.
+In this article, we’ll explore how VMware’s disaster recovery compares to Proxmox’s.
 We’ll cover the key components, capabilities, and differences between the two, helping you understand which might be the better choice for your specific needs.
 What Is Disaster Recovery?